 Hillstomp is a 2-man band comprised of Henry Hill Kammerer and John Johnson.
 Henry plays guitar and banjo like a hurricane, and if you close your eyes you’d swear he’s playing 2 parts at once.
-John Johnson beats mercilessly on his drum kit (which often contains a bucket, brake drum and broiler pan) with the fury of a demon loose from hell.
-But once you get past the pure ferocity of his playing, you notice that the parts are intricately crafted patterns that provide the framework for Kammerer’s guitar and banjo sorcery.
+John Johnson beats mercilessly on his drums, with the fury of a demon loose from hell.
+Once you get past the pure ferocity of his playing, you notice the parts are intricately crafted patterns that provide the framework for Kammerer’s guitar and banjo sorcery.

 The whole thing started as a love letter of sorts to North Mississippi blues played by the likes of RL Burnside and Junior Kimbrough.
 It first caught on in college towns like Eugene and Olympia, but soon bigger cities got it as well.
 The band stayed there for a few years and then started to morph – adding banjo and writing more and more of their own music.
 The fast and loud songs kept coming, but now they were interspersed with ballads and slow-burners to give the sweat-soaked dancers a chance to breathe.
 They have set out on national headlining tours, tore their way through Europe a few times, and opened for many of their heroes along the way.